saltlab/clematis/README.md

 ## Configuration

-Upon checkout, Metis contains a simple application for testing the tracing process.
-This example is located in the [src/main/webapps/example\_webapplication](https://github.com/saltlab/metis-dev/tree/master/src/main/webapp/example_webapplication) directory from the Metis root directory.
+Upon checkout, Metis contains a simple application for testing the tracing process ([src/main/webapp/example\_webapplication](https://github.com/saltlab/metis-dev/tree/master/src/main/webapp/example_webapplication)).
+This example application contains some basic synchronous and asynchronous JavaScript mechanisms.
+In order to test your own web-application using Metis, place the appropriate application files in the [webapp](https://gthub.com/saltlab/metis-dev/tree/master/src/main/webapp/) folder in accordance with the [Jetty guidelines](http://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications).

+In addition to adding your application to the webapp/ folder, you will also need to set your web-application as the target for Metis.
+This done from the [SimpleExample](https://github.com/saltlab/metis-dev/blob/master/src/main/java/com/metis/core/SimpleExample.java) class (line 26).

 ```
 .../js-instrumentation/eventlistenersMirror.js